ibudasov/ibudasov.github.io/wiki/Network.md

 - https://www.youtube.com/watch?v=H7-NR3Q3BeI&list=PLIFyRwBY_4bRLmKfP1KnZA6rZbRHtxmXi&index=2&t=655s

+## DNS
+Configuration information for your DNS server is stored as a file within a zone on your DNS server.
+Each file is called a record.
+The following record types are the most commonly created and used:

+A is the host record, and is the most common type of DNS record.
+It maps the domain or host name to the IP address.
+CNAME is a Canonical Name record that's used to create an alias from one domain name to another domain name.
+If you had different domain names that all accessed the same website, you'd use CNAME.
+MX is the mail exchange record.
+It maps mail requests to your mail server, whether hosted on-premises or in the cloud.
+TXT is the text record.
+It's used to associate text strings with a domain name.
+Azure and Microsoft 365 use TXT records to verify domain ownership.
+Additionally, there are the following record types:

+Wildcards
+CAA (certificate authority)
+NS (name server)
+SOA (start of authority)
+SPF (sender policy framework)
+SRV (server locations)
+The SOA and NS records are created automatically when you create a DNS zone by using Azure DNS.

 ## Static IP addresses useful for

 - DNS name resolution, where a change in the IP address requires updating host records.